 To be more specific about color, the flowers are magenta to red-orange.
 They grow in clusters of 12 or more on these tall shrubs that are evergreen in areas with mild winter temperatures.
-In its native lands, this heat- and humidity-tolerant plant grows on the margins of forests.
-For best results, give it full sun and rich, well-drained soil.
+In its native lands, this heat tolerant plant grows on the margins of forests.
+For best results, give it full sun to partial shade and rich, well-drained soil.
 You'll be rewarded with visits from butterflies and hummingbirds.

 Mostly known as "Kantu" or "Cantuta" in Peru and Bolivia where it is considered a national flower, Cantua buxifolia also grows in the Yungas mountains of Northern Argentina.
 Aside from reds, different varieties of the species offer pink, yellow and white flowers.

 Cantua is a Latinization of qantu -- the species' original name from the native Quechuan people of the Andes.
 Buxifolia refers to the shrub's boxwood-style foliage.